junxit/us-congress-bills-110/bill.md

 ## § 4.
 Status of medals

 - **(a)** *National Medals* The medals struck under this Act are national medals for purposes of chapter 51 of title 31, United States Code.
-- **(b)** *Numismatic Items* For purposes of section 5134 of title 31, UnitesUnited States Code, all medals struck under this Act shall be considered to be numismatic items.
+- **(b)** *Numismatic Items* For purposes of section 5134 of title 31, United States Code, all medals struck under this Act shall be considered to be numismatic items.

 ## § 5.
 Authority to use fund amounts; proceeds of sale